 Again one of Kenny’s favorite courses start to finish!

 Herron Lake is a motor free lake, one of the few left out there.
-It is very clean and clear, you will have a rectangle course straight out, across 30m and back in.
+It is very clean and clear.
+Sprint distance you will have a rectangle course straight out, across 30m and back in.
+Olympic distance will have a 2 loop diamond shaped course.

 Water temp has been in the 70s every year.

-The bike is not only 100% closed to traffic, but it is fun and challenging - rolling to hilly at times.
-The perfect course for those looking for an exhillerating challenge.
+The bike is not only 100% closed to traffic, but it is fun and challenging – rolling to hilly at times.
+The perfect course for those looking for an exhilarating challenge.
 Communication is needed as it is a 3mi course, down and back equaling 6 miles.
-Three loops will complete the bike discipline and it is your responsibility to count laps.
+1, 2, or 4 loops will complete the bike discipline and it is your responsibility to count laps.
 A fast downhill turn at the Transition Area end will require braking and handling and focus.

 When the last cyclist is off the course and has headed out for the run.
 This time is variable and we will make announcements at the event when the transition area is ready to re-open.